 Note that Apple QuickTimeVRTM (QTVR) does not present the viewer with a true 3D space that can be navigated freely, as in authentic virtual environments.

-LEARNING SITES Unity-based, 3D pdf-based, and VRML 2.0-compliant virtual worlds can be viewed directly on your computer's monitor; you do no need any peripheral equipment (such as head mounted displays or data gloves) to appreciate or navigate our virtual ancient worlds.
+LEARNING SITES HTML 5 / WebGL-compliant virtual worlds can be viewed directly on your computer's monitor; you do no need any peripheral equipment (such as head mounted displays or data gloves) to appreciate or navigate our virtual ancient worlds.

-We are actively converting some of our virtual worlds for viewing using the OculusRiftTM VR headset (and will be expanding to allow worlds to be viewable directly on smartphones; stay tuned for more information on that development).
+We are actively converting some of our virtual worlds for viewing using the OculusRiftTM VR headset (and are expanding our capabilities so that worlds to be viewable directly on smartphones).
 If you have a VR headset and would like to view one of our worlds, please let us know.

 Our virtual worlds will also run on a number of third-party VR display units ideal for museums, on-site interpretation centers, or other venues where the visiting public would like to experience the past dynamically and immersively.
 Contact us and we will be glad to describe those options in more detail.
 We have experience programming for a number of headset types, magnetic and infrared motion trackers, and video display alternatives.